-- 1 Place several objects on the work area. - 2 Use Box Select ((or another of the selection tools) to select some of these objects.
+- 1 Place several objects on the work area. - 2 Use Box Select [] (or another of the selection tools) to select some of these objects. - 3 With Remove From Selection 🖃 selected, click Box Select 🛄 and select some of the objects within your selection.